Ivo-Balbaert/The_Way_to_Mojo/book/2_Setting_up_a_development_environment.md

 Start a new notebook with:
 > File > New Notebook

-Then add some code and push the run button  "▶" and the computation result is shown below the cell.
+Then add some code, choose Mojo as kernel, and push the run button  "▶" and the computation result is shown below the cell.
 Don't worry about the program code, that will all be explained in the coming sections.
+3) You can clone the Mojo notebooks sources with `git clone <https://github.com/modularml/mojo.git>`.

+When working with Jupyter notebooks, it's not allowed to mix Python and Mojo code in one cell.
+The `%%python` is used at the top of a notebook cell in Mojo to indicate that the cell contains Python code.
+Variables, functions, and imports defined in a Python cell are available for access in future Mojo cells.
+This allows you to write and execute normal Python code within a Mojo notebook.

 See also: § 2.7.2 for how to work with a Jupyter notebook in VS Code.